MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-middleware.md

 ![state middleware issues](media/bot-builder-dialog-state-problem.png)

 The problem with this approach is that any state updates made from some custom middleware that happens after the bot’s turn handler has returned will not be saved to durable storage.
-The solution is to move the call to the save changes method to after the custom middleware has completed by adding AutoSaveChangesMiddleware to the beginning of the middleware stack, or at least before any of the middleware that might update state.
+The solution is to move the call to the save changes method to after the custom middleware has completed by adding an instance of the _auto-save changes_ middleware to the beginning of the middleware stack, or at least before any of the middleware that might update state.
 The execution is shown below.

 ![state middleware solution](media/bot-builder-dialog-state-solution.png)

+Add the state management objects that will need updating to a _bot state set_ object, and then use that when you create your auto-save changes middleware.

 ## Additional resources
 You can take a look at the transcript logger middleware, as implemented in the Bot Builder SDK [[C#](https://github.com/Microsoft/botbuilder-dotnet/blob/master/libraries/Microsoft.Bot.Builder/TranscriptLoggerMiddleware.cs) | [JS](https://github.com/Microsoft/botbuilder-js/blob/master/libraries/botbuilder-core/src/transcriptLogger.ts)].